e-picas/bash-utils/README.md

     # write your script here
     # ...

-The library embeds a model you can use as a more complex starter template:
+The library embeds a *model*'s module you can use as a more complex starter template:

-    bash-utils model ~/bin/name-of-your-script
+    bash-utils model bash-utils ~/bin/name-of-your-script

 Usage
 -----